 We carried on walking along the runway, with Little T climbing into a couple more cockpits…

-and walking into helicopters, such as this rescue helicopter – interesting to see what it’s like on the inside!
+and walking into helicopters, such as this rescue helicopter which was so fascinating to see what it’s like on the inside!

 Admiral’s & Captain’s Country

-From the Flight Deck, we headed into a series of rooms that made up the Admiral’s and Captain’s Quarters – including living rooms, a private kitchen with a cook, full bathrooms and conference rooms.
+From the USS Midway Museum Flight Deck, we headed into a series of rooms that made up the Admiral’s and Captain’s Quarters – including living rooms, a private kitchen with a cook, full bathrooms and conference rooms.

 We also saw the war room, where the staff would maintain the strategic picture of the region where the Midway was operating.
 In 1991, developments during Operation Desert Storm were analyzed and displayed in this room using the sliding map panels.